-If I see one more wrist band that comes in different colors, has a more elegant display or is built purposefully for a specific demographic, I’m going to loose hope in humanities creative ability.
-Seriously folks, 5,703 companies can’t win the wearables game because they look better.
+If I see one more wrist band that comes in different colors, has a more elegant display or is built purposefully for a specific demographic, I’m going to lose hope in humanity’s creative ability.
+Seriously, folks, 5,703 companies can’t win the wearables game because they look better.

 Everyone seems to be experimenting with how to make wearables more than an industry phenomenon.
 Mass consumer adoption hasn’t happened and the form factor is the reason why.
 No doubt – this technology must merge into our existing life habits.

 Fashion will be part, but, a commoditized part, of the solution.
 The winners will have advanced technology or a new application of data that provides true differentiation.
 The form factor innovation that matters are those that applied wearables to something totally different, not that changed the looks.
 Textiles, for instance.
 Connected underwear anyone?
 Don’t laugh, it may be the answer.

 We will solve the mass adoption problem in 2015 and figure out how to embed the technology into everyday life.
 Enough people realize the issue.

 Health is not only physical, it now includes mental.